flavienbwk/book-devops/eng/README.md

 \newpage

-## Leveraging Automation
+## Leveraging automation

 In increasingly complex information systems, it is essential to automate recurring tasks.
 Humans are the primary source of errors within an information system[^HumanErrorIS].
 Any seasoned engineer will confirm this.
 That's why Google teams try to minimize operator interactions when managing their systems[^GoogleWorkbookEliminatingToil].

 > « If a human operator needs to touch your system during normal operations, you have a bug.
 The definition of normal changes as your systems grow. » - Carla GEISSER, SRE at Google

-If you want to make your IT system an integral tool within your company, you must first automate repetitive and time-consuming actions: manual tasks (or _toil_ in English).
+If you want to make your IT system an integral tool within your company, you must first automate repetitive and time-consuming actions: manual tasks (or _toil_).

 This notion of toil describes all manual, repetitive, and automatable tasks.
 Essentially, these are all the intellectually uninteresting tasks that a robot would be far better suited to do than your brilliant engineers.